r9y9/pysptk/docs/introduction.rst

 Installation guide
 ==================

 The latest release is availabe on pypi.
-You can install it by:
+Assuming you have already ``numpy`` installed, you can install pysptk by:

 .. code::

     pip install pysptk

-Note that you have to install ``numpy`` to build C-extensions.

 If yout want the latest development version, run: